jmallen1027/Nr-ReadMe-Test/README.md

 Efficient data handling: Optimizes query performance to prevent timeouts, ensuring that all charts and data visualizations load correctly and promptly.

-Flexible Query Management: Helps you handle long-running queries effectively, breaking them down into manageable parts to ensure complete data retrieval without performance issues.
+Flexible query management: Helps you handle long-running queries effectively, breaking them down into manageable parts to ensure complete data retrieval without performance issues.

 With this app, you can build comprehensive and responsive dashboards.
 You can also maintain the quality and reliability of your data visualizations even with complex and extensive queries.